 Proving them wrong is always delightful, both for you and for them.
 Chances are you’ll make a good friend.
 If you’re single you’ll have a better chance of meeting someone.

 If you know your way around local media, social media, and local TV, you’re also informed.
 You’ll know more than the average expat.
 This knowledge goes a long way to turning a country where you are right now into a true home.

-An illustration here is the recent election in Costa Rica.
+An illustration here is the 2018 election in Costa Rica.
 The English-language expat groups on Facebook were full of people who had no idea what was happening.
 How can they call Costa Rica home if they don’t know what’s taking place around them?
 How invested are they in Costa Rica?

 Speaking Spanish in Central America separates the pros from the amateurs.

 Again, if you read this thinking looking for some quick fix to your language problems, I apologize.

 There’s no quick fix.
 But that’s what makes it so satisfying when you realize halfway through a conversation you’ve spoken no English at all during the exchange.

 That’s a wonderful feeling the first few times it happens.
 But it’s a greater feeling when it’s the norm and not the exception.

 James Dyde is the editor of CentralAmerica.com.
 He lives in Escazu, Costa Rica.